-The Gunnedah Community Services Centre is open from Monday to Friday 8:30am to 5:00pm and acts as a one-stop shop for Council's Community Services as well as a range of aged and disability services under the Home and Community Care (HACC) program.
+The Gunnedah Community Services Centre is open from Monday to Friday 8:30am to 5:00pm and acts as a one-stop shop for Council's Community Care Services as well as a range of aged and disability services under the Home and Community Care (HACC) program.
 A range of information services are provided from the Centre as well as the provision of specific services for frail aged people, people with disabilities, carers, Aboriginal and Torres Strait Islander people.
-Youth and cultural services are provided from offices in the Town Hall.